colomboluke/bracket-maker/src/Brainstorm.md

   - [x] Ensure quality check before starting bracket
   - [x] CODE AUDIT: go through every file and refactor/clean up code as much as possible
     - [x] Make Match, Team, Bracket classes (if appropriate)
-  - [ ] Reset button in SetupPage with an "are you sure" step
+  - 1. [x] Reset button in SetupPage with an "are you sure" step
   - [x] Track votes so that clicking on a VotingScreen remembers the votes
   - [ ] Have an animation/display for the winner
   - [ ] USER TESTING!
-  - [ ] Display final completed bracket, let users print/save
+  - 3. [ ] Display final completed bracket, let users print/save
-  - [ ] Host BracketMaker on the web
+  - 4. [ ] Host BracketMaker on the web
   - [ ] IdeasPage page
 - QoL
   - [ ] Make teams draggable in SetupPage